phetsims/qa/documentation/qa-book.md

 * To test this wrapper, make sure instrumented characteristics can be modified and make sure characteristics that haven’t been instrumented can’t be modified.
 * Make sure the UI functions as expected.
 * Note that a certain subset of PhET-iO elements are "PhET-iO Featured" and the studio tree can be filtered to show only these elements.
+* Test the **autoselect features** by hovering over instrumented elements while holding the appropriate button:

+   * `Opt/Alt`: allows you to view that element in the Studio tree.
+This Option should NEVER go to a stringProperty.
+   * `Shift` + `Opt/Alt`: while hovering over text goes to that stringProperty.
+This option should ONLY go to stringProperty.
+   * `Ctrl`: selects the linked/model element.
+This option can go to a stringProperty if it was a linked element.
-* Use the "autoselect" feature by hovering over instrumented elements while holding `Opt/Alt`.
-This should select the hovered element in the Studio tree.
-You can also select the linked/model element with `Ctrl`.
-If doing this while filtering on PhET-iO featured, unfeatured elements won't be selected.
-Please note weirdness here as these two parts of studio intersect.
+   * *Note: If doing this while filtering on PhET-iO featured, unfeatured elements won't be selected.*

+#### Test 9: Migration Wrapper Test

+*Approximate time:* 1 hour (per device type)

-*Column 3 says:* Save/Load Old Version/Migration Wrapper
+*Test matrix says:* Save/Load Old Version/Migration Wrapper

+*What?*
+* This wrapper contains 2 versions of Studio.
+The top is the Old Version and the bottom is the New Version.

 *How?*
-* Open older version of sim in studio (if available), make some changes to the sim, and save.
-* Load saved file into current studio version.
-   * *Note*: An error message 401 (credentials needed) should appear in console--which is expected.
-A pop-up will then ask for username/password.
-   * Upon loading, any changes between the 2 versions should appear in console.
-* This can be done faster with the migration wrapper if it is available.
-Add "wrappers/migration" to the end of the index wrapper URL.
-The top sim will be the old version.
-When changes in the top sim are ready to be migrated, simply pres the "Migrate Now" button and check that the bottom sim matches the top and no errors appeared in the console.
+* Add "wrappers/migration" to the end of the index wrapper URL.
+1. Make changes to the top version and then press the "Migrate Now" button.
+2. Check that the bottom version matches the top and no errors (ex.
+"Can't set id." or "Can't read ...") appeared in the console.
+3. Add ?fuzz to the end of the URL.
+Increase the Migration rate a little to turn on automatic migration.
+Check console for errors.

+* To test with the migration wrapper in master, it is necessary to add the old version as a query parameter(?oldVersion=).

-#### Test 9: Examples (Client Requests)
+#### Test 10: Examples (Client Requests)

 *Approximate time:* Varies depending on the number of requests, Only on one random platform